Activator: A spring-loaded adjusting instrument that utilizes an extremely rapid pulse to help restore normal functioning in the body.

 Laminectomy: A surgical procedure that removes a portion of the plate that serves as the back of the spinal canal.
 This decompression procedure is performed for treatment of herniated intervertebral discs and spinal stenosis.

-Laser: This word is an acronym for "Light Amplification by the Stimulated Emission of Radiation".
+Laser: This word is an acronym for "Light Amplification by the Stimulated Emission of Radiation". and is also referred to "Photobiostimulation" (PBS).
 A laser beam produces photons of light with specific characteristics and is capable of treating many conditions.
 Laser light therapy offers natural, effective, non-invasive, drug-free solutions that are FDA/CSA cleared and Health Canada licensed.
 Applying light produced by low level laser and super luminous diodes, triggers normal cellular functions that lead to faster wound healing, pain relief and accelerated functional recovery.

 Leptin: A hormone produced by the small intestine that signals the brain to stop eating.
 People who are overweight will often have a diminished leptin response in the brain.